 Certainly, a highlight of that year was the forum on "Ireland at the Crossroads" with Professor Katy Hayward of Queens University Belfast, former Taoiseach Enda Kenny, Ambassador Daniel Mulhall, and Gary Murphy of Dublin City University—an event held in a packed auditorium and followed by a lively reception attended by Notre Dame Irish and Irish studies students.

 With packed auditoriums and lively receptions on hold with the pandemic, we continue with our signature series this year in a virtual format.

 The Fall 2020 semester saw a full program of webinars on topics political, literary, and cultural—some in partnership with Irish Studies programs around the world in a informal consortium called "The Global Irish Network."

-One component already in place is the Ireland's Generation X? series, a partnership between the Institute and the the Museum of Literature Ireland.
+For the Spring 2021 term, a key component is the Ireland's Generation X? series, a partnership between the Institute and the the Museum of Literature Ireland.